-If gemnetid is set to a gem service such as gemnetobject, linked topaz starts RPC sessions.
-In this case, the lowest number for the prompt is topaz 2>, because topaz 1> is reserved for a linked session.
+When using linked topaz, if gemnetid is explicitly set to a gem service such as gemnetobject, login starts RPC sessions.
+In this case, the lowest number for the prompt is topaz 2>, because topaz 1> is reserved for the linked session.
 Note that when you login an RPC session that way, the configuration parameters reported for the linked session do not apply; the rules governing configuration parameters for RPC sessions take effect.